In this section:

 - Breathing difficulties or wheezing

-- Any other signs or symptoms of respiratory infection
+- Any other signs of respiratory infection

 Those at greater risk of contracting this virus include: